Add voice guidance

 |---|---|

-playText(text) | Plays the given TTS text string.
-Only available when the current voice is a computer voice. |
+playText(text) | Plays the given TTS text string (computer voices only) (async) |

-voiceVolume | Gets or sets the volume level used for voice playback.
-Between 0 and 10 |
+voiceVolume | Gets or sets volume level for voice playback (0-10) |

-canPlaySounds | Gets or sets whether automatic TTS instruction playback is enabled. |
+canPlaySounds | Gets or sets whether automatic TTS instruction playback is enabled |

-cancelNavigationSoundsPlaying() | Cancels any ongoing navigation-related sound playback. |
+cancelNavigationSoundsPlaying() | Cancels ongoing navigation-related sound playback |

-soundPlayingListener | The sound listener which provide details about sound playing events |
+soundPlayingListener | Sound listener providing details about sound playing events |

-Voice Structure
+Voice structure

-The Voice class provides the following details:
+The Voice class contains:

 | Property | Type | Description |